makrai/notes/dowty82-gramm-rel-in-montague.md

 * like the cases of modifier rules I discussed earlier, which effectively map an n-place relation into a n + 1-place relation.
 The difference here is
 * the "added" noun phrase is represented in the syntax as a subject or an object
-* e.g. the causative rule, in which the new noun phrase, the agent of the causation, appears as the subject of the new verb.
+* eg the causative rule, in which the new noun phrase, the agent of the causation, appears as the subject of the new verb.
 The syntactic rule for making a transitive causative: verb from an
 * Semantic Operation: \l y \l x \exists P P(x) CAUSE a'(y)